Maryam-Kadkhodaei/EOLES--CF-Perturbation/README.md

+# EOLES for CF perturbation study

+This code is an adaptation of the EOLES model for sensitivity to CF perturbation studies.
+In this version of the model, simulation is performed for 9 years.
+To increase the computation speed, the  time resolution decreases to two hours.
+Ancillary services, hydrogene storage and one of the gas turbines are removed in order to ensure the correspondence between the capacity and dispatch optimisation and dispatch optimization.

+The EOLES model orginally developed by the Behrang Shirizadeh in GAMS.
+You can find it here: https://github.com/BehrangShirizadeh/EOLES_elec_pro_

+This model later translated to python by Nilam De Oliveira Gill You can find it here: https://gitlab.in2p3.fr/nilam.de_oliveira-gill/eoles

 # Eoles

 Eoles model performs optimization of the investment and operation of the energy system in order to minimize the total cost while satisfying energy demand. \